Arkai-t/The-Cycle-Umap-Exporter/README.md

 ## How to use it ##

 1. Get the Umap file you want with [FModel](https://github.com/iAmAsval/FModel) in JSON format
-2. Export the whole game in a folder \(Or just the model that are in the map\)
+2. Export the whole game in a folder \(Or just the model that are in the map\) with [UModel](https://www.gildor.org/en/projects/umodel)
 3. [Change the config file](config.json)
-4. Run the script in Blender and don't forget to update the [config file path in the script](Put_link_here)
+4. Run the script in Blender and don't forget to update the [config file path in the script](https://github.com/Arkait53/The-Cycle-Umap-Exporter/blob/669744d5b8ab2bf11eb52111a07c832a4a688cbb/umapBuilder.py#L17)
 5. Tada !

+All files must be in `.gltf` for models and `.png` for textures

 ---

 ## Config file ##